Welcome to today's edition of the Rush 24-7 podcast.

 Just to make it fair, El Rushbo here, high atop the EIB building in midtown Manhattan.

-A move likely to inflame China's critics who are calling for a boycott of the games to protest human rights abuses in uh in that country.
+President Bush in Sydney, Australia today said that he has accepted an invitation from President Hu Zhintao, the Chikom leader, to attend the 2008 Summer Olympics in Beijing, a move likely to inflame China's critics who are calling for a boycott of the games to protest human rights abuses in that country.

-Uh Hujintao extended the invitation, reiterating an offer that he had made before during a ninety-minute private session with Mr. Bush on the eve of an economic summit meeting of Asian nations.
+Hu Zhintao extended the invitation, reiterating an offer that he had made before during a 90-minute private session with Mr. Bush on the eve of an economic summit meeting of Asian nations.

-To Iran's nuclear ambitions and the recall of Chinese-made toys and the soon-to-be recall of Chinese-made condoms, which are faulty uh running around the nation's capital.
+The talk touched on a range of topics of climate change and how the Chikoms aren't going to do anything about it, to Iran's nuclear ambitions and the recall of Chinese-made toys and the soon-to-be recall of Chinese-made condoms, which are faulty running around the nation's capital.